Last Updated on March 5, 2026 by Maged kamel

 Full description of the content.

-The Nomograph equation for the unbraced frame is based on that assumption, This is a portal Unbraced frame, if the far end, considering the left joint is the near end and the right joint is the far end From the first sketch, the girder has a different slope than the second case.
+The Nomograph equation for the unbraced frame is based on that assumption.
+This is a portal Unbraced frame.
+If the far end is considered the near end, with the left joint as the near end and the right joint as the far end, from the first sketch, the girder has a different slope than in the second case.

-The slope in the second sketch is due to the presence of the hinge at the right joint.
+The slope in the second sketch is due to the hinge at the right joint.

-We will start to trace the modification to the un-braced frame for the three cases of end support.
-The three cases are shown in the next slide image.
+We will start tracing the modification to the un-braced frame for the three end-support cases.
+The three cases are shown in the image on the next slide.
 The bending stiffeness=EI/L for which we are going to derive the expression.

 For m, its value is obtained by dividing the second case bending stiffness by the original bending stiffness, as in case 1, which is = 6EI/L.